German P.

 HELABA

-• HELABA started developing its credit risk management in the early 2000s as a client-server application with a SQL Server back end and an MS Access front end.
-Over 15 years it grew into a software giant with more than a million lines of code.
-German joined the BI team to maintain the existing system and build a new, modern front end.
-After modeling the application and adding a debug code trail, he could quickly analyze and resolve open issues and extend back-end functionality and the various front ends (MS Access, Excel, Word, each half a million lines of code in complex object-oriented design patterns).
+• HELABA began developing its credit risk management in the early 2000s as a client-server application with a SQL Server back-end and an MS Access front-end.
+Over 15 years, it grew into a software giant with more than a million lines of code.
+German joined the BI team to maintain the existing system and build a new, modern front-end.
+After modeling the application and adding a debug code trail, he was able to quickly analyze and fix open issues and extend the functionality of the back-end and the various front-ends (MS Access, Excel, Word, each with half a million lines of code in complex object-oriented design patterns...).

-• He quickly became known as an all-round troubleshooter for MS Office and VBA issues.
-In the meantime, he co-developed the new C#.NET front end for the credit risk management application, including peripheral tooling in VB.NET.
-He built many other databases and full applications, for example an HR reporting database based on SAP data.
-He wrote Python and R scripts for detailed statistical analysis of operational risk data.
+• He soon became known as an all-round problem solver for MS Office and VBA-related issues.
+In the meantime, he co-developed the new C#.Net front-end for the credit risk management application, including peripheral tooling in VB.Net.
+He developed numerous other databases and complete applications, such as an HR reporting database based on SAP data.
+For detailed statistical analysis of operational risk data, he wrote Python and R scripts.

-• He currently develops new requirements for the credit risk and operational risk application systems.
+• He is currently developing new requirements for the credit risk and operational risk application systems.

 • Department: HELABA / BI Team, Developer.

-• Tools: SQL Server 2008 R2 to 2019, SQL, VBA, .NET Framework, C#, VB, WPF, XAML, MVVM, Infragistics, Entity Framework, Jenkins, Visual Studio, SSIS, SSRS, SSAS, Python, R, Tortoise SVN, HP ALM, CA Harvest Software Change Manager, CMM, Redgate SQL Toolbelt, ITSM, Bitbucket.
+• Tools: SQL Server 2008 R2 to 2019, SQL, VBA, .NET Framework, C#, VB, WPF, XAML, MVVM, Infragistics, Entity Framework, Jenkins, Visual Studio, SSIS, SSRS, SSAS, Python, R, Tortoise SVN, HP ALM, CA Harvest Software Change Manager, CMM, Redgate SQL Toolbelt, ITSM, Bitbucket, Jenkins.

 May 2022 - Sep 2024